Business Cycle Analysis and Macroeconomic Policies

 • Analyze business cycles and the interactions between macroeconomic developments and financial markets.

-• Discuss how monetary policy and business cycle events affect interest rates and stock markets.
+• Discuss how monetary policy and business cycle events affect interest rates, and financial markets.

 • Interpret business cycle indicators and macroeconomic development.

-• Analyze the scarring effect of business cycles on lifetime outcomes.
+• Understand the effect of business cycles on individual and firm behaviour.

 Skills